 - Keep your credit balance low

-- Fact check your credit reports and
+- Fact check your credit reports and dispute any errors

 - Only apply for credit that you need